 1966 – 1973

 The initial Miami Dolphins logo consisted of a muted orange circle and a dolphin that stands on its tail.
-The latter wore a sports helmet with the letter “M,” which symbolized the short name of the team.
+The latter wore a sports helmet with the letter “M,” which symbolized the team’s short name.
 The dolphin’s body was painted in white orange particles as if it has jumped out of the water and gleams with its wet sides.
 The sun was painted in interleaving thin and wide tapered rays.

 1974 – 1989